How to Set up Google Tag Manager for Better PPC Tracking

 From within your account, go to the Account Assets dropdown on the top bar and select Insight Tag.

-You’ll now see the code for your tag, or be prompted to set the tag up if you haven’t done so yet.
+You’ll now be prompted to set the tag up if you haven’t done so yet.
+If you have already set up the tag, select Manage Insight Tag and then See Tag from the dropdown that appears.

-Look for the second line of code, which should look like the following (the number will vary):
+On the next page, click the option “I will use a tag manager” to see your LinkedIn partner ID.

+You can then copy and paste this into the partner ID field within GTM.

 Now, add a trigger for all pages (or define any specific criteria necessary for where the tag appears or doesn’t appear on your site) and publish the tag live on your site.